-I am always disappointed in vegetarian pizzas whenever I order them, so I decided to take things into my own hands and make my own version in under 40 minutes.
-This primavera veggie pizza joins my lasagna recipe in my “best alternatives to take out food” collection.
+I am always disappointed in vegetable-based pizzas whenever I order them, so I decided to take things into my own hands and make my own version in under 40 minutes.
+This was vvvv good!

 I wanted to try making the most “basic” veggie pizza out there, which is the one restaurants offer all the time and ridiculously fail at it (Is it that hard to pre-cook the veggies before putting them in the pizza?).
 I’m happy that the pizza wasn’t soggy (at all!) and that all the veggies flavors got to know each other enough to make a delicious and perfect meal for a treat yourself night.

 I’d say this pizza is for two people and I think that would be the recommended serving, but I rarely share my pizzas.
 After all, pizza is one of my four major food groups.